japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

 stop(): Unit
 ----

-NOTE: `stop` is part of link:ShuffleBlockResolver.adoc#stop[ShuffleBlockResolver contract].
+NOTE: `stop` is part of ShuffleBlockResolver.md#stop[ShuffleBlockResolver contract].

 `stop` is a noop operation, i.e. does nothing when called.